harishravi121/TicTacToe/README.md

 # TicTacToe
-Will be coding a Tic Tac Toe AI
+Will be coding a Tic Tac Toe AI.
+Right now its only 2 player.